 The El Estrecho Nature Park is located at the point where the Atlantic Ocean and the Mediterranean Sea meet.
 Thousands of birds fly over this area each year on their migration to the warmer climates of Africa.

-Also the Costa de la Luz is a haven for lovers of history.
+Moreover the Costa de la Luz is a haven for lovers of history.
 In particular the cities of Cadiz, Jerez and Seville have many historic buildings, landmarks and sights.

 Starting at the southernmost tip of Spain our tour of the coast of the Costa de la Luz begins at the surfing capital of Spain, Tarifa.

-Going up the coast there are small resorts such as Paloma Baja, El Lentiscal, Atlanterra and Zahara de los Atunes which has grown to become fashionable, in part due to the 12 km of unspoilt sandy beaches.
+Going up the coast there are small resorts such as Paloma Baja, El Lentiscal, Atlanterra and Zahara de los Atunes which have grown to become fashionable, in part due to the 12 km of unspoilt sandy beaches.

-From Barbate take the A-314 inland to Vejer de la Frontera.
+From Barbate, take the A-314 inland to Vejer de la Frontera.
 Vejer is a classic white-washed Moorish hilltop town perched high above the steep gorge of the river Barbate.
-Declared a national monument in 1978 Vejer is a labyrinth of white houses and winding cobbled streets.
+Declared a national monument in 1978, Vejer is a labyrinth of white houses and winding cobbled streets.
 Further inland is the Benalup Hotel Golf & Country Club.

-Back on the coast up from Barbate we have Los Canos de Meca, Zahora is a small unspoilt village backed by cliffs and pine trees, Torre Neuva, El Palmar is a popular spot for people learning to surf as the waves are often perfect for beginners but it is mostly famous for the Trafalgar lighthouse (Cape de Trafalgar) near the site of the famous Battle of Trafalgar.
+Back on the coast up from Barbate, we have Los Canos de Meca, Zahora is a small unspoilt village backed by cliffs and pine trees, Torre Neuva, El Palmar is a popular spot for people learning to surf as the waves are often perfect for beginners but it is mostly famous for the Trafalgar lighthouse (Cape de Trafalgar) near the site of the famous Battle of Trafalgar.